 This discrimination by the Scouts and Guides was one of the most common reasons why people contact us for advice, and we approached the Scout and Guide Associations many times over the years to protest at these unfair and discriminatory policies, with no success so far.

 These groups had always historically excluded the non-religious, and since 2006 were allowed to do this because they were granted an exemption from equalities legislation, first granted in the Equality Act 2006 and then again in the Equality Act 2010, allowing them to continue to require their members make a religious promise when joining.
-During the passage of the two Bills through Parliament, Humanists UK led the campaign to introduce amendments which removed the exemptions, working with the All Party Parliamentary Humanist Group of over 100 MPs and peers and most recently triggering debate at the 2010 Act’s House of Commons Committee Stage.
+During the passage of the two Acts through Parliament, we led the campaign to introduce amendments which removed the exemptions, working with the All Party Parliamentary Humanist Group of over 100 MPs and peers and most recently triggering debate at the 2010 Act’s House of Commons Committee Stage.

 In June 2013, Girlguiding UK announced that it had decided to scrap religious versions of the Promise entirely, which it did in September.
 In October the Scout Association announced that it would introduce a secular alternative to its standard Promise, for non-religious people.
 It did so in January 2014.